jkaewprateep/Carro-assignment/README.md

 * API Versioning implemented!

 ### Database: ####
-🐑💬 Communication database API, installed on VSCode / VsStudio to create struct of datasets for communication and use data table as database communication.
+<br>🐑💬 Communication database API, installed on VSCode / VsStudio to create struct of datasets for communication and use data table as database communication. </br>

 * ProstgreDB with Npgsql.EntityFrameworkCore.PostgreSQL as DBContext implemented!

 ### Extra: ###
-🐐💬 Same as described and followed requirements by inches !
+<br>🐐💬 Same as described and followed requirements by inches !</br>

 * All are in controllers
 * All are async mothods